What is an Ed.D. in TESOL or Bilingual Education?

 - TESOL Training Specialist/Consultant

 Keep in mind that TESOL is a growing international field.
 Many TESOL and ESL educators work overseas, often in lucrative administrative & teaching positions.

 Ed.D. in TESOL Salary

-Let’s be blunt: TESOL is not currently a fast-growing field in the United States, and the shrinking number of positions that do exist here are likely to become more competitive over the coming years.
+TESOL is not currently a fast-growing field in the United States, and the shrinking number of positions that do exist here are likely to become more competitive over the coming years.
 This could make an Ed.D. essential to your career’s long-term survival in a way that it might not be in most other fields.
-A terminal degree also positions you well to teach English as a second language (and/or teach the people who teach English as a second language) in growing overseas ESL markets like China, South Korea, and the United Arab Emirates.
+A terminal degree also positions you well to train ESL educators in growing overseas markets like China, South Korea, and the UAE.